[Toy Review] Lovense Lush 4

 ROMP Lipstick Clitoral Suction Stimulator

 Worst of all is that I knew within two minutes that this thing was never going to get me off.
 Even with warm-up and some hot content to read, there was just absolutely no way.
-To be honest, even when I was turned on and my clit was sensitive and ready to go, this toy didn’t even feel particularly good.
+To be honest, even when I was turned on and my clitoris was sensitive and ready to go, the ROMP Lipstick suction stimulator didn’t even feel particularly good.
 If “did not give me an orgasm” is a damning statement to make about a sex toy, “did not even feel good” is pretty unforgiveable.

 A final and possibly petty gripe: the packaging tells me I can “cancel my next booty call”.
 This is an immediate ugh from me because I do not think we should be comparing toys to human partners or framing them as replacements, even in jest.
 It’s also just ridiculously inaccurate considering the speed with which I threw this thing across the room and reached for something effective to finish the job.